(Disclosure: Some of the links below may be affiliate links)

 These examples prove that some amount of lifestyle creep is perfectly fine!
 I think it is great to be able to spend a little more on what makes us happy when we make a raise.

 I have also primarily focused on long-term spending with new expenses that will be there till the end.
-However, one-off spending is even better since you could spend your bonus or a raise the first month but not repeat it the next month.
+However, one-off spending is even better since you could spend your bonus or raise the first month but not repeat it the next month.
 With that, you can have a lovely celebration and still improve your long-term financial goals.

 Just be careful not to fall into the trap of lifestyle creep and overdo it.
 Spending your entire raise every month will lead to a lower savings rate.
 And this, in turn, will lead to a longer time to reach your financial goals.

 You should probably save more of your raise than you thought!
 If you are spending your entire raise, you will put yourself in a worse situation than before due to the increased expenses.
-And you should save more than your current savings rate if you want to keep your target date for your financial goals.
+And you should save more than your current savings rate to keep your target date for your financial goals.